-A few finishes (Oil Rubbed Bronze, Tuscan Brass and uncoated Brass) are what are known in the industry as "living" or "architectural" finishes.
-They are expected to show tarnish, stains and fingerprints, and develop a patina of age through regular use by reacting with the oils in our skin as well as to chamicals in the natural environment.
+A few finishes (Oil Rubbed Bronze, Tuscan Brass, and uncoated Brass) are what is known in the industry as finishes.
+They are expected to show tarnish, stains, and fingerprints, and develop a patina of age through regular use by reacting with the oils in our skin as well as to chemicals in the natural environment.
 The longer the use, the more patina you get.
-Obviously, blemishes or discoloration that appear in these finishes are not considered defects, so even though Rubinet's warranty is silent about its coverage of it is clear that the company's lifetime guarantee does not apply.
+Obviously, blemishes or discoloration that appear in these finishes are not considered defects, so even though Rubinet's warranty is silent about its coverage of living finishes, it is clear that the company's lifetime guarantee does not apply.

 Rubinet sells primarily through physical, brick and mortar showrooms.
 A showroom locator is provided on the Rubinet website under the "Where to Buy" tab.
-If you are going to order an exotic or finish, we suggest you work with a showroom designer.
-Even if you are buying on line, you may want to buy through a showroom rather than an internet-only site to ensure that all of your selections coordinate for finish and style.
-On the other hand, if it's just a faucet and a few accessories you are after, an on-line only site such as DecorPlanet may work for you.
+If you are going to order an exotic or we suggest you work with a showroom designer.
+Even if you are buying online, you may want to buy through a showroom rather than an internet-only site to ensure that all of your selections coordinate for finish and style.
+On the other hand, if it's just a faucet and a few accessories you are after, an online site such as DecorPlanet may work for you.

 Do not expect substantial discounts, however, no matter where you buy.
 Rubinet enforces a minimum price policy that prohibits authorized retailers from advertising or selling at a price more than 25% below Rubinet's list price.